jontydlh/CRS-reprojection/README.md

 * The tool creates a new CSV file in the same directory as itself, called "reprojected.csv".
   _This is a copy of the original csv, with the reprojected coordinates appended._

+_An example CSV file is included: "Example_LD_Peaks.csv", listing the 6 highest peaks in the English Lake District
+and their latitude and longitude (EPSG:4326)._